-The Generator Markets and Operations section of the ISA/ICSA implementation phase WBS includes the integration of the Transmission Owner Facilities and the Customer Facility construction with the applicable PJM internal organizations that need to be engaged in order to achieve all of the requirements prior to commercial operation of the facility.
+The Generator Markets and Operations section of the GIA implementation phase WBS includes the integration of the Transmission Owner Facilities and the Generating or Merchant Transmission Facility construction with the applicable PJM internal organizations that need to be engaged in order to achieve all of the requirements prior to commercial operation of the facility.
 Please review the PJM Manual 14D for details.

-2.3 ISA/ICSA Implementation Phase Team Role Clarity
+2.3 GIA Implementation Phase Team Role Clarity

-Exhibit 2 outlines the various disciplines involved in the ISA/CSA implementation phase.
 One of the keys to effectively achieving the respective project goals and milestones is through clearly defined roles and effective communication between all parties.
-The focus of this manual is the 'Agreement Implementation Phase' and the section of the Exhibit 2 diagram is accordingly labeled M-14C.
+The focus of this manual is the 'Agreement Implementation Phase'.